Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: And Justin is just so dreamy, he can’t marry Britney, I’ll just cry and cry and cry.

-— On the classic US television sitcom I Love Lucy (1951-1957), husband Ricky Ricardo (Desi Arnaz) calls out, “Lucy, I’m home!” to his wife, Lucy (Lucille Ball), upon arriving home from work.
-The phrase has become a widely recognized part of TV history.
+• “Lucy, I’m home!” is a phrase closely associated with the classic US television sitcom I Love Lucy (1951-1957).
+It is a greeting from husband Ricky Ricardo (Desi Arnaz) to his wife, Lucy (Lucille Ball), upon arriving home from work.
+Surprisingly, it is used only once in the show, though he does say, “Honey, I’m home!” a few times more.
+Regardless, the phrase has cemented itself in TV history.

-Episode context: Tristan shows Rory an invitation to her own birthday party, sent out by Emily without her permission.
-A demoralized Rory walks down the hall and overhears other students snidely discussing the upcoming “obligation party.”
-The scene transitions to Lorelai and Emily shopping at a department store.
+Tristan shows Rory an invitation, sent out by Emily, to her own birthday party.
+“Happy Birthday” by Altered Images plays as a demoralized Rory walks down the hall and overhears other students snidely discussing the upcoming “obligation party.”

 EMILY: Oh, isn’t this lovely?